Aksakovo, Bulgaria

 Aksakovo (Аксаково /bg/) is a town in Varna Province, Northeastern Bulgaria.
 It is the administrative centre of the homonymous Aksakovo Municipality.
-The town is located on the Franga Plateau three kilometres northwest of the city of Varna.
-As of December 2022, it had a population of 30,576.
+The town is located on the Franga Plateau three kilometers northwest of the city of Varna.
+As of December 2022, the municipality had a population of 19,500, while the town itself is home to around 7,000 people.

 Aksakovo was declared a town on 27 May 2004.
 As a village, it was first mentioned in the late 17th century.
 It is named after Ivan Aksakov.

 Municipality

 Aksakovo municipality includes the following 23 places: